metadriverse/scenarionet/README.md

 our [documentation](https://scenarionet.readthedocs.io/en/latest/operations.html).
 If you already have ScenarioNet installed, you can check all operations by `python -m scenarionet.list`.

+## ScenarioNet dataset and Scenario Description

+Please refer to the [Scenario Description section](https://metadrive-simulator.readthedocs.io/en/latest/scenario_description.html
+) in MetaDrive documentation for a walk-through.

 ## Citation

 If you used this project in your research, please cite: